Opendigitalradio/dab-scripts/install/README.md

 - [Removal](#removal)

 # Introduction
-The goal of the odr-get shell script is to install:
+The goal of the mmbtools-get shell script is to install:
 - the [odr-mmbtools](https://www.opendigitalradio.org/mmbtools) components developed by the [Open Digital Radio](https://www.opendigitalradio.org/) non-profit association on a clean debian environment
 - Working configuration files that you can later customize as you see fit